Kuadrant/kuadrant-operator/doc/dns.md

    - name: my-aws-credentials

   # (optional) loadbalancing specification
-  # use it for providing the specification of how dns will be configured in order to provide balancing of load across multiple clusters
+  # use it for providing the specification of how dns will be configured in order to provide balancing of requests across multiple clusters.
+If not configured, a simple A or CNAME record will be created.
+If you have a policy with no loadbalancing defined and want to move to a loadbalanced configuration, you will need to delete and re-create the policy.
   loadBalancing:
-    # default geo to be applied to records
+    # is this the default geo to be applied to records.
+It is important that you set the default geo flag to true **Only** for the GEO value you wish to act as the catchall GEO, you should not set multiple GEO values as default for a given targeted listener.
+Example: policy 1 targets listener 1 with a geo of US and sets default to true.
+Policy 2 targets a listener on another cluster and set the geo to EU and default to false.
+It is fine for policies in the same default GEO to set the value to true.
+The main thing is to have only one unique GEO set as the default for any shared listener hostname.
     defaultGeo: true
-    # weighted specification
+    # weighted specification.
+This will apply the given weight to the records created based on the targeted gateway listeners.
+If you have multiple gateways that share a listener host, you can set different weight values to influence how much traffic will be brought to a given gateway.
     weight: 100
-    #
+    # This is the actual GEO location to set for records created by this policy.
+This can and should be different if you have multiple gateways across multiple geographic areas.

+    # AWS: To see all regions supported by AWS Route 53, please see the official (documentation)[https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-values-geo.html].
+With Route 53 when setting a continent code use a "GEO-" prefix otherwise it will be considered a country code.

+    # GCP: To see all regions supported by GCP Cloud DNS, please see the official (documentation)[https://cloud.google.com/compute/docs/regions-zones]

+    #To see the different values you can use for the geo based DNS with Azure take a look at the following (documentation)[https://learn.microsoft.com/en-us/azure/traffic-manager/traffic-manager-geographic-regions]
     geo: IE

   # (optional) health check specification
-  # health check probes with the following specification will be created for each DNS target
+  # health check probes with the following specification will be created for each DNS target, these probes constantly check that the endpoint can be reached.
+They will flag an unhealthy endpoint in the status.
+If no DNSRecord has yet been published and the endpoint is unhealthy, the record will not be published until the health check passes.
   healthCheck:
-    allowInsecureCertificates: true
-    endpoint: /
-    expectedResponses:
-      - 200
-      - 201
-      - 301
+    # the path on the listener host(s) that you want to check.
+    path: /health
+    # how many times does the health check need to fail before unhealthy.
-    failureThreshold: 5
+    failureThreshold: 3
-    port: 443
-    protocol: https
+    # how often should it be checked.
+    interval: 5min
+    # additionalHeadersRef is reference to a local secret with a set of key value pairs to be used as headers when sending the health check request.
+    additionalHeadersRef:
+      name: headers
 ```

 Check out the [API reference](reference/dnspolicy.md) for a full specification of the DNSPolicy CRD.